The Artist Berta Jayo Paints the Most Famous Cathedrals in the World

 In addition to her exhibitions and performances, Jayo recently curated American artist Spencer Tunick with whom she has worked closely to show his work in Spain.

 Berta Jayo was born in Santander in 1971.
 She studied at the UPV (University of the Basque Country), made her postgraduate and master's degree at the Chelsea College of Art & design in London.
-Complete his training at the ISCP in New York (International Studio and Curational Program)
+She completed her training at the ISCP in New York (International Studio and Curational Program)

 Her work is endowed with a great personality.